-Almost two years passed with unimaginable loss in history due to corona virus.
-Since we are on the verge of the corona virus, I would also like to go through some of the virus inorder to create more conspiracy in the past.
-Ebola virus created an outbreak in 1976 in the Republic of Congo, which again created the deadliest outbreak from 2014 to 2016.
-Even when the history of the virus seemed to calm down, conspiracy theories about them never died.
-As the conspiracy theorists love to create more interest in the topic, they bring new topics among public without any evidence.
-Let us discuss some of the debunked theories with the facts
+Almost two years have passed with unimaginable loss in history due to the coronavirus.
+Since we are still on the verge of the coronavirus, I would also like to discuss some of the past viruses in order to create more awareness about the conspiracies that emerged around them.
+The Ebola virus created an outbreak in 1976 in the Republic of Congo, which again caused the deadliest outbreak from 2014 to 2016.
+Even when the history of the virus seemed to calm down, conspiracy theories about it never died.
+As conspiracy theorists love to create more interest in the topic, they introduce new theories to the public without any evidence.
+Let us discuss some of the debunked theories with the facts.

 Fact: No, it is not true